-Sports Techie, Topps has been a pioneer and trend setter for decades ever since they hired Sy Berger.
-Our past blogs about Topps show how sports tech has morphed their trading cards into a product Sy would undoubtedly be most proud of.
+Sports Techie, Topps has been a pioneer and trend setter for decades ever since they hired Sy Berger, and well before.
+Our past blogs about Topps show how sports tech has morphed their trading cards into a popular sport card collecting product Sy would undoubtedly be most proud of.

 If you want a Ted Williams, Giancarlo Stanton or Andrew McCutchen baseball card, start or continue your collection and investment with the Topps 1951 Sy Berger Tribute Collection sets that each come with a prized card featuring Mr. Berger in each set.

 In honor of Berger and deceased this week, Ernie Banks, Mr. Cubs, “Let’s Play Two.”